kevinfarrugia/performance-first/readme.md

 The project allows for Hot Module Reloading using `webpack-hot-middleware` and a helper library included in React Starter Kit.
 This enables HMR for JSX, S/CSS and Express.
 However, it causes a FOUC since `style-loader` styles are injected through JavaScript.
 If you wish to remove the FOUC and do not require HMR for CSS, you may replace `style-loader` with `MiniCssExtractPlugin.loader` inside the Webpack configuration.

 ## Inspiration
-The project is heavily inspired by the fantastic [React Starter Kit](https://github.com/kriasoft/react-starter-kit/) 👏, although I have altered many bits to better suit my personal preferences which usually.
+The project is heavily inspired by the fantastic [React Starter Kit](https://github.com/kriasoft/react-starter-kit/) 👏, although I have altered many bits to better suit my personal preferences which usually center around simplicity or performance.
 As a result, the code is opinionated and attempts to follow the best/standard practices.

 ## Contributing